ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/333100 Sanitary Sewerage Piping.md

 ## Execution

-*
-	1. **Pipe Installation
+	1. Pipe Installation

-## General

-: Pipe placement shall conform to manufacturer’s recommendations.
+	 1. General: Pipe placement shall conform to manufacturer’s recommendations.
 Materials shall not be dropped into the trench but shall be lowered by either hand or machine.
 Pipe laying shall proceed upgrade with the spigot ends of bell-and-spigot pipe pointing in the direction of flow.
 	1. The entire surface of all pipes shall be clean when laid.
 Interior surfaces of pipe sockets shall be cleaned when the pipe is laid and the joints completed.
 No debris, tools, clothing or other material shall be placed in the pipe.
 When pipe laying operations are not being conducted or are temporarily suspended, all pipe openings are to be plugged with an appropriate size wastewater plug.
 Pipes not making a good fit shall be removed from the job site
 	2. Field cut sections of pipe shall only be used for making connections to manholes, other structures or existing pipelines when makeup piping is needed to make the closure.
 	3. Each pipe shall be laid true to line and grade to form a tight concentric joint with the adjoining pipe and to prevent sudden offsets to the flow line.
 Pipe grade shall be uniform between manholes.
 No pipes are to be placed in the trench or final joints made, until unstable trench bottoms have been stabilized and fine grading of the trench bottom to accommodate the pipe invert has been completed.
 Immediate partial backfill may be required to prevent accidental deflection of the pipe.
 	4. State Health regulations require that wastewater mains be installed at a 10-foot minimum clear horizontal distance from potable water mains.
 If this separation cannot be maintained consult with the Engineer for any special precautions that may be required.
 	5. When authorized to connect new pipe to an existing plain end pipe use an approved transition coupling tightened to a watertight fit.
 No Fernco or Caulder couplings are allowed.
-	6. **Cleanout Installation
+	6. Cleanout Installation

    1. Cleanout structures shall be located and constructed as shown in the Drawings, or as directed by the Engineer or District.
 The cleanout shall have a true and smooth interior to allow easy access for inspection lights, plugs, and cleaning equipment.
 2. Cleanouts shall be installed at intervals not to exceed one hundred (100) feet in straight runs and for each aggregate horizontal change in direction exceeding one hundred thirty-five (135) degrees.
 Sizing locations and installation shall be in accordance with the Uniform Plumbing Code (UPC).
 3. Final grade of the cleanout cover shall be as specified for manhole lids.
-	1. **Quality Control
+	1. Quality Control
 4. General:
       1. Test pipe line promptly after installation through completion of backfill.
 No more than 800-feet shall be installed without testing the completed portions.
 5. Lamping: